LukStankovic/Zebra-Scanner/README.md

   barcode data from the intent extras.
 - Scanned data are saved to the view model and displayed in the UI.

+### Files
+- `ScanningConfig.kt` - contains the intent action and extras keys
+- `ScannerViewModel.kt` - contains the view model that holds the scanned data
+- `ScanBroadcastReceiver.kt` - contains the broadcast receiver that listens for the scan intent
+- `AndroidManifest.xml` - contains the broadcast receiver declaration

 ## How to enable intent broadcast on Zebra devices

 - Install/Open DataWedge app on the device.